Visiting Hours | Dress Code | Codigo de Vestuario para Visitas. | Driving directions

 Visitors who desire to leave funds for a patient/inmate shall obtain and complete a deposit envelope and will place their check or money order in this competed envelope.
 The envelope containing the check/money order shall then be placed in the deposit box located in the Front Lobby.
 Blank deposit envelopes are available from the Front Control staff.

-Guns, Weapons, Alcohol, etc
+Guns, Weapons, Alcohol, etc.

 - All other items will be locked in the visiting lockers available in the Front Control Lobby, (i.e., wallet, money, jewelry, cigarettes, purses, handbags, keys, etc.).
 The above applies to all visitors.

 Note: Be advised that smoking or any other use of tobacco products is prohibited in the institution or on institution grounds.

-Incoming patient/inmate property is not accepted from visitors.
+- Incoming patient/inmate property is not accepted from visitors.

-Property may however, be sent out via visitors.
+- Property may however, be sent out via visitors.
 Arrangements for such must be made in advance through the Property Officer.
-The Property Officer will then, on the appointed day, deposit the outgoing property and the accompanying paperwork in the Administration Building Rear Control.
+The Property Officer will then, on the appointed day, deposit the outgoing property and the accompanying paperwork in the Administration Building Front Control.
 Said property will then be taken out by the respective visitor.

-SEPARATE HOUSING UNITS
+SEPARATE HOUSING UNITS and SPECIAL STATUS PATIENTS

 The following procedures have been developed to encompass visits for patients/inmates who are housed on designated units within Bridgewater State Hospital in accordance with the patient's clinical/security needs.

-Intensive Treatment Unit (ITU) - Patients/inmates housed in the Intensive Treatment Unit may not have visits (except for attorney visits) unless prescheduled and approved by the Superintendent.
+Patients housed in the Intensive Treatment Unit may not have visits (except for attorney visits) unless prescheduled and approved by the Superintendent.
 Attorney visits for patients in the ITU shall occur as follows:

 - All attorney visits will take place in the ITU